xpochecker/XPOChecker/README.md

+# Notice
+Since we cannot log in to the e-mail registered with this github account, We have deprecated this repository and migrated content to a new repository [ppflower/XPOChecker](https://github.com/ppflower/XPOChecker).
+All subsequent updates will be displayed here.

 # XPOChecker Prototype
 XPOChecker is designed to detect a certain type of privacy risk, which is called cross-user personal data over-delivery (denoted as XPO).